Robust Counterfactual Explanations on Graph Neural Networks: Experiments

 Figure \ref{fig:fidelity} shows the results about fidelity.
 Our approach achieves the best fidelity performance at all levels of sparsity.
 The results validate the effectiveness of our method in producing highly counterfactual explanations.
 RCExplainer also significantly outperforms RCExp-NoLDB.
 This confirms that using LDBs of decision regions extracted from GNNs produces more faithful counterfactual explanations.

+CF-GNNExplainer performs the best among the rest of the methods.
+This is expected as it optimizes the counterfactual behavior of the explanations which results in higher fidelity for the explanations in comparison to those produced by other methods such as GNNExplainer and PGExplainer.

-\cmmnt{SubgraphX does not perform as well as reported by \citet{yuan2021explainability}.
-The fidelity performance reported by \citet{yuan2021explainability} is obtained by setting the features of nodes that are part of the explanation to $0$ but not removing the explanation edges from the input graph.
+The fidelity performance of SubgraphX reported in~\cite{yuan2021explainability} was obtained by setting the features of nodes that are part of the explanation to $0$ but not removing the explanation edges from the input graph.
 This does not remove the message passing roles of the explanation nodes from the input graph because the edges connected to those nodes still can pass messages.
-In our experiments, we fix this problematic setting by directly blocking the messages that are passed on the edges in the explanation.
-Appendix~\ref{sec:apx_impldetails} provides more details.}
+In our experiments, we directly block the messages that are passed on the edges in the explanation, which completely prevents the explanation nodes in the input graph to participate in the message passing.
+As a result, the performance of SubgraphX drops significantly.